Cherma's: History

-Pestonji family was originally from the small seaport town of Tarapore in the Thana District and settled in Hyderabad 200 years ago.
-Capt.
-K.F.
-Pestonji’s father Late Ferozsha Dadabhoy Pestonji was a senior Government Officer in the state of Hyderabad and retired as Director of Industries.
+The Pestonji family was originally from the seaport town of Tarapore in Thana District and settled in Hyderabad 200 years ago.
+Pestonji’s father the late Ferozsha Dadabhoy Pestonji was a senior Government Officer in Hyderabad and retired as Director of Industries.
 He and his wife had two sons and one daughter.
-The elder son, Mr. Dadafrid F Pestonji, after completing his MBA from Andhra University has migrated to Bombay in 1965 and is settled in the business of exporting garments.
-Daughter Mrs Farida S Wadia is married to Mr. Sam F Wadia, who is in the business of manufacturing fire engines and fire fighting equipment at Ahmedabad.
-Capt.
+The elder son, Dadafrid F Pestonji, after earning his MBA from Andhra University, migrated to Bombay in 1965 and entered the business of exporting garments.
+Daughter Farida S Wadia is married to Sam F Wadia, who is in the business of manufacturing fire engines and fire fighting equipment at Ahmedabad.
 K. F. Pestonji, the youngest remained at Hyderabad, married Ms. Gool H Nakra resident of Secunderabad.
 They have four children – Cherazad, Maniza, Jasmine and Kaizad.